-- We are conscious of the effects that our actions and words have on other team members.
+- We are conscious of our actions and words’ effects on other team members.

 If you have answered Yes to all the questions above, congratulations!
 You and your teammates are ideal team players!
 If not, the post below will give you meaningful insights.

-An ideal team member is someone who can make the team better than the sum of its parts.
+An ideal team player at work can make the team better than the sum of its parts.
 By looking on the internet, you can find a lot of different soft skills and qualities expected to be a great team player, such as flexibility, active listening, problem-solving, effective communication, positive attitude (no negativity allowed), taking responsibility, following through on commitments, comfortable with collaboration, willingness to accept feedback … if all these are important, be an ideal team player is really up to three virtues: be humble, be passionate and be tactful.

 These traits are acquired and maintained by life experiences and individual decisions made at home and at work rather than being fixed qualities ingrained in a person’s DNA.

-Great team players don’t have an overinflated ego or status concerns.
+Great team players don’t have overinflated egos or status concerns.
 They are quick to recognise the merits of others’ achievements while taking the time to draw attention to their own.
 They distribute credit, prioritise the team above the individual, and define success as a group rather than an individual.
-There are two main categories of people that lack humility, and it’s crucial to recognise them since they have quite different personalities and have different effects on teams.
+Two main categories of people lack humility, and it’s crucial to recognise them since they have different personalities and other effects on teams.

 - The obviously arrogant individuals who make everything about them are the most evident type.
 They are simple to spot because they want to speak and draw attention to themselves.
 This is the traditional ego-driven kind, which undermines collaboration by encouraging antagonism, conflict, and politics.

-- The next type is somewhat less risky, yet it is still important to comprehend.
+- The next type is less risky, yet comprehending is still essential.
 Despite their lack of confidence, these people remain kind and pleasant around others.
 Others incorrectly perceive them as modest because of their propensity to undervalue their abilities and accomplishments.
 This, however, is not humility.
 Their lack of self-awareness is also a lack of humility, even if they are undoubtedly not arrogant.

 Humility isn’t thinking less of yourself but thinking of yourself less.Clive Lewis

 Insecurity is a characteristic shared by each of these categories.
-Some people who are insecure exude overconfidence while others downplay their own abilities.
+Some insecure people exude overconfidence, while others downplay their own abilities.
 True modest people do not underestimate their abilities or think less of themselves than they actually are.

 I prefer to use the word passion to hunger used in the book.
-People that are passionate about something are constantly seeking new challenges, new things to learn, and new responsibilities.
+People passionate about something constantly seek new challenges, new things to learn, and new responsibilities.
 Because they are diligent and self-motivated, people who are passionate about their profession rarely need to be pushed by a manager to work harder.